KnapsackPro/docs.knapsackpro.com/docs/ruby/knapsack/readme.md

 KNAPSACK_GENERATE_REPORT=true bundle exec spinach
 {% endhighlight %}

-After tests pass your should copy knapsack json report which is rendered at the end of rspec/cucumber/test results.
+After tests pass you should copy knapsack json report which is rendered at the end of rspec/cucumber/test results.
 Save it into your repository as `knapsack_rspec_report.json`, `knapsack_cucumber_report.json`, `knapsack_minitest_report.json` or `knapsack_spinach_report.json` file and commit.

 #### Step 2